 Ibn Tulun Mosque was saved by a murderer

-The fate of the Ibn Tulun Mosque turned when it gave shelter to the Mamluk Sultan Lajin.
+The fate of the Ibn Tulun Mosque changed when it gave shelter to the Mamluk Sultan Lajin.
 He was a conspirator in the assassination of Sultan al-Ashraf Khalil ibn Qalawun and hid in the deserted mosque to save his life.
 Lajin vowed to restore the derelict mosque if he escaped with his life and kept his word.
 Though not sure, if a place of worship truly felt happy being restored by a man wanted for murder, but then c’est la vie.
-The Ibn Tulun Mosque was first restored by Sultan Lajin in 1296 and the renovation included the rebuilding of its famously unique minaret.
-After that, the mosque has undergone several restorations in modern times and in 1999, it received the paving of the courtyard and the refacing of the fountain in black marble.
+Sultan Lajin first restored the Ibn Tulun Mosque in 1296 and the renovation included the rebuilding of its famously unique minaret.
+After that, the mosque has undergone several restorations in modern times, and in 1999, it received the paving of the courtyard and the refacing of the fountain in black marble.

 The strong Iraqi architectural influence